DiSPo: Diffusion-SSM based Policy Learning for Coarse-to-Fine Action Discretization: Introduction

-We propose a novel diffusion-SSM based policy (DiSPo) that allows a learning-based coarse-to-fine action discretization.
-This algorithm is to learn a policy from coarse demonstrations and return a varying resolution of actions.
-We particularly adopt Mamba to efficiently encode a sequence of observations and actions while modulating the action step size on top of diffusion policy.
-We show our proposed method, DiSPo, is able to produce varying scale behaviors learning from fixed rates of coarse demonstrations.
+Researchers have increasingly focused on endowing robots with dexterous, generalizable policies such as human manipulations.
+These manipulations are often a mixture of coarse-to-fine actions~\cite{johns2021coarse}, we call \textit{multi-granularity} actions.
+These involve large positioning movements alongside precise maneuvers critical for tasks such as screwing, welding, and insertion.
+Learning these locally precise behaviors is crucial to task success~\cite{lian2021benchmarking, li2023augmentation, papagiannis2024miles}.

+In this context, we aim to solve the problem of generating manipulation skills at multiple levels of granularity through imitation learning (IL), a process we call \textit{multi-granularity learning} as shown in Fig.~\ref{fig:overview}.
+This requires models to learn from both fine-grained and general coarse demonstrations.
+Further, the models need to generate precise actions across varying control scales according to user needs, understanding the temporal structure of demonstrations.
+We term it as \textit{multi-granularity reproduction}.

+Traditional IL methods, such as dynamic movement primitives~\cite{ijspeert2002movement}, learn complex trajectories by adopting dynamics models~\cite{finn2017deep}.
+These methods allow for frequency adjustments in output, learning from a specific frequency of input trajectories.
+In the line of research, state space models (SSMs), such as Mamba~\cite{gu2023mamba}, offer memory-efficient, powerful encoding.
+However, their fixed action representations struggle to capture complex or multi-modal behaviors across diverse task conditions or modalities.

+Alternatively, neural IL methods, such as behavior transformers~\cite{shafiullah2022behavior,lee2024vqbet, gong2024carp} and diffusion-based policies~\cite{janner2022planning, chi2023diffusionpolicy, mishra2023generative, octo_2023}, are increasingly acquiring attention with expressive power and robustness.
+These approaches are capable of learning from diverse, high-dimensional multi-modal datasets~\cite{padalkar2023open,brohan2022rt, brohan2023rt, shridhar2023perceiver, wangmimicplay}.
+However, most approaches learn from a specific frequency of trajectories~\cite{droid} or an unspecified timescale of state-action pairs~\cite{padalkar2023open}, without understanding \textit{multi-granularity}.
+Further, modeling fine-grained skills typically requires high-frequency demonstrations causing storage and computational overhead.

+We propose a novel coarse-to-fine imitation learning algorithm, diffusion-SSM based policy (\texttt{DiSPo}), combining the representation power of diffusion models with the flexible discretization power of SSMs.
+We particularly adopt a state-of-the-art SSM, Mamba, to enable \texttt{DiSPo} to learn and reproduce trajectories at \textit{multi-granularity} through data-efficient training strategies as shown in Fig.~\ref{fig:overview}.
+We show that \texttt{DiSPo} is capable of producing varying scales of behavior, not only learning from multiple rates of coarse demonstrations but also modulating the discretization level of trajectories through a granularity predictor online.
 To the best of our knowledge, this is the first attempt to modulate Mamba's discrete model for fine-grained manipulations.
-We statistically evaluate DiSPo and four baseline methods, implicit behavioral cloning~\cite{florence2022implicit}, diffusion policy-C, diffusion policy-T~\cite{chi2023diffusionpolicy}, and MaIL~\cite{jia2024mail}, on three simulated environments that require fine-manipulation tasks.
-The evaluation shows the modulation of step size in DiSPo generates finer movements with expert-like behaviors.
+We introduce novel coarse-to-fine IL benchmarks evaluating our method against state-of-the-art visuomotor policy learning methods.
+The evaluation shows the modulation of step size in \texttt{DiSPo} generates finer movements with expert-like behaviors.